This page has been automatically translated. Please refer to the page in French if needed.

 Prevention

-Influenza and Covid-19: new joint vaccination campaign this autumn
+Influenza and Covid-19: vaccination campaign extended

 Concomitant vaccination is recommended as soon as a person is eligible for both vaccinations, regardless of age.